patterns-app/patterns-devkit/README.md

    })
 ```

-Typing is always optional, our original snap definitions were valid with
+Typing is always optional, our original function definitions were valid with
 no annotated `schemas`.
 Snapflow `schemas` are a powerful mechanism for producing reusable
 components and building maintainable large-scale data projects and ecosystems.
 They are always
 optional though, and should be used when the utility they provide out-weighs the friction they